-He took him inside, gave him his own seat and washed his feet with his own hands.
+He took Kuchela inside, gave him his own seat and washed his feet with his own hands.
 Sudama was so moved by Krishna’s gesture.
 He didn’t even expect him to remember him; but to his surprise he clearly remembered their good old days at Maharshi Sandeepani’s ashram and they shared their memories for hours together.

 Krishna then mischievously asked Sudama what he had brought for him.
-Embarrassed, Sudama pulled out the small parcel of beaten rice.
+Embarrassed, Kuchela pulled out the small parcel of beaten rice.
 It was Krishna’s favourite.
 He took a handful and puffed it in his mouth, relishing on it.

 Sudama stayed in the palace for the night and took his leave for him the following day.
 In his utmost happiness of having met his childhood friend, he forgot to ask what he came for.